-- PREP: Preheat the oven to 350 degrees and mist a 9×13 pan with baking spray.
+- PREP: Preheat the oven to 350 degrees and mist a 9×13 pan, or large square baking dish, with cooking spray.

-- MIX: Stir together the oats, brown sugar, baking powder, salt, cinnamon, eggs, 1 cup milk, melted butter, and blueberries and spread into the prepared pan.
+- MIX: Combine the instant oats, brown sugar, baking powder, salt, cinnamon in a large bowl.
+Add the wet ingredients (eggs, 1 cup milk, melted butter, and blueberries) in with the oat mixture.
+Spread into the prepared pan in an even layer.

-- BAKE: Bake the mixture for 40 minutes, or until the center is set and the oats do not jiggle.
+- BAKE: Bake for 40 minutes, or until the center is set and the oats are golden brown.

-- SERVE: Serve with a sprinkle of sugar, additional milk, or fresh fruit!
+- SERVE: Serve with a sprinkle of sugar, additional milk, or any of your favorite toppings!

 This is a huge time saver in the mornings.
 When you need a quick, filling, and somewhat healthy dish… All you need to do is stick this in the microwave and you are ready to chow!